 Alexander Calder’s delightful Flying Dragon (1975)—an abstract sculpture of thin, rounded metal sheets—is over 11 feet tall.
-It’s one in a long line of fantastical creatures created by Calder, works that date back to his Whale, made in 1937.
-The orange dragon is not a mobile structure, yet with its slender raised wings, so aerodynamic, it appears to be on the brink of motion, about to fly.
+It is one in a long line of fantastical creatures created by Calder, works that date back to his Whale, made in 1937.
+The orange dragon is not a mobile structure, yet with its slender raised wings—so aerodynamic—it appears to be on the brink of motion, about to fly.
 The work was completed less than a year before Calder’s death in 1976, at age 78.
 As part of FIAC’s Hors les Murs, it’s been installed at the Place Vendôme.
 Meanwhile, a show at Gagosian’s newly minted location in the 1st arrondissement tells the story of the dragon’s construction. —E.C.

 Gagosian Castiglione 9 Rue de Castiglione, 75001 Paris, France Get Directions »